netg5/airport-management/README.md

 # Flight reservation
-Flight reservation application based on the microservice architecture which allows to add customer, aircraft and route, reserve flight and see all tickets for a particular customer.
+Flight reservation application based on the microservice architecture which allows to add passenger, aircraft and route, reserve flight and see all tickets for a particular passenger.

 ## Technologies
 * Java 11